Colette Brown

-Colette played Samantha Kennedy in the BBC medical drama Holby City, Michelle Connor in The Bill (S15 E140) and Della in Desmonds, S6 E10.
+Colette played Samantha Kennedy in the BBC medical drama Holby City, Michelle Connor in The Bill (S13 E140) and Della in Desmond's, S6 E10.

 Brown was Kirsty Maine in the horror drama Ultraviolet (1998).
 She played Julie Hill in the first series of Sunburn (1999), a drama about a group of British holiday reps.
 She also had a role in the film Popcorn (2007).

 Brown found out when she was 13 that she was dyslexic.
 She has a son with actor Gary Love.
 As of 2002, she was a patron of the Prader–Willi syndrome Association, and appeared in a BBC Inside Out documentary discussing her sister who had the syndrome.